leossantiago/100-days-of-code/README.md

 **Thoughts:** It's nice to have learned some tricks with Redux.
 Still getting used with it, but it's awesome to understand what's going on.
 I've been trying my best to come up with a pretty and useful interface, but definitelly am going to need some UX classes.

 **Link to Work:** -

+---

+### Day 4: Sunday, August 16, 2020

+**Today's Progress:** Worked on the implementation of several functionalities in the application I'm currently developing (still technical tests).
+Lots of state management and API requests.
+Looking forward to start testing the components in the next days.

+**Thoughts:** Feeling super excited about programming and putting my skills to test.
+Definitely more confident with what I'm doing, and thinking my next steps logically and carefully.

+**Link to Work:** -